SarahFrench/ExamPrep/chapter-4/obj-4-2-style-html-boxes/README.md

 - `repeat-y` : will only repeat on y axis
 - `no-repeat` : it doesn't repeat
 - `round` : it'll repeat but will only show whole versions of the image.
 To achieve this the img dimensions are distorted.

+`background-position` : position a background image.
+If it's a non-repeating image then that image is placed in the position specified.
+If image repeats then one of the images is put there and the repeats emanate from that spot.
+- `center`, `top`, `bottom`, `left`, `right`.
+These refer to positions within x/y axes.
+- better control if you use axis-specific CSS properties `background-position-x` and `background-position-y`

+NOTE: `background-clip` in book but doesn't seem to work in browser.
+Set to `border-box`, `padding-box`, `content-box`